czyczk/polkadot-http-api/README.md

 If a contract instantiation fails, the return value is of type `ContractInstantiationErrorResult`.

-It contains not only the info of a common transaction execution result (see [Common Transaction Execution Result](#common-transaction-execution-result)), but also the the error codes and descriptions.
+It contains not only the info of a common transaction execution result (see [Common Transaction Execution Result](#common-transaction-execution-result)), but also the error codes and descriptions.
 An example is as below:

 ```
 {